IELTS Vocabulary P (Part 6)

 protoplasm n.
 The substance that forms the principal portion of an animal or vegetable cell.

 prototype n.
-A work, original in character, afterward imitated in form or spirit.
+A work, original in character, afterwards imitated in form or spirit.

 protract v.
 To prolong.